ocean-tracking-network/biologging_standardization/templates/fields/organismMassMeasurementTime.md

 # Field Name
-animal Mass Measurement Time
+organism Mass Measurement Time

 ## Definition
-When the animal mass was taken
+When the organism mass was taken

 ## Format
 Categorial: Deployment, Recovery, Other